 What's with the name?

 Copyediting (often referred to as simply "editing"), at its core, is about advocating for the reader in hearing what the author has to say.
 Good copyediting aims to make a manuscript, or "copy," as comprehensible and smooth-flowing as possible while conforming to any revelant style formatting.
-It helps elevate a piece of writing so the message is clear and concise.

 What is copyediting and how does it help me?